hashicorp/katakoda/consul-upstream-load-balancing/step2.md

 }
 ```

-If you execute the previous command multiple times you will always be redirected to the same instance of the _backend_ service.
+Execute the curl command multiple times, you will always be redirected to the same instance of the _backend_ service.

+`docker exec client curl -s localhost:9192 -H "x-user-id: 12345"`{{execute}}

 ### Check configuration